 If you aren’t super familiar with using culinary herbs, there are tons of online resources you can check out for guidance.
 But I also recommend experimenting on your own—I bet you’ll you have fun discovering some new favorite combinations.

 On fasting days make a conscious effort to slow your eating pace.
 One tool that may help is to listen to a guided meditation once a day, even for just five minutes.
 Short daily meditations help improve mindfulness and slow your pace overall, including during meals and snacks.
 Eating slower, taking smaller bites, and removing mealtime distractions (including the TV and phone) have all been shown to boost satiety, and naturally curb calorie intake.
 This strategy is especially effective for helping you stick to your healthy regime—whether it’s intermittent fasting or another balanced plan.

 Cynthia Sass is Health’s contributing nutrition editor, a New York Times best-selling author, and consultant for the New York Yankees.
 See her full bio here.

-The information herein on "The Healthiest Way to Do Intermittent Fasting, According to a Nutritionist" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "The Healthiest Way to Do Intermittent Fasting, According to a Nutritionist" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.